-Mostly men get together to drink at a bar or at friend’s house.
+Mostly men get together for a drink at a bar or their friend’s house.
 They usually play poker or watch sports.
-Of course, the activities depends on the culture they reside in.
+Of course, the activities depend on the culture they reside in.

 What are the preferable days a husband goes out with his friends?